The Importance of an Auto Insurance Declarations Page

 Important Uses for Your Car Insurance Insurance Policy

 Your declaration page is mailed or emailed to you every time your policy renews or a change is made.
 Keep it readily available so it can be accessed quickly if needed.
 If you cannot locate your declaration page at any given time, you can contact your agent or insurance carrier directly to get a new copy sent to you.
 Several critical duties of the declaration page include:

 Confirmation of Coverage

 Your declaration page is an excellent reference tool.
 Use it to make sure your coverage is accurate.
 If you just bought your policy, review your declaration page to verify everything is what you agreed to.
 At the time of a claim, get out your declaration page to confirm coverage.
 Any time you have a question about coverage, refer to your declaration page.

 Insurance Change Verification

 If you have a loan on one of your vehicles, the lender usually requires proof of insurance.
-The lender is not looking for your insurance id card, but rather your declarations page.
-The dec page will verify the vehicle is on the policy, the coverage assigned to it, and show the lender is listed as loss payee and or additional insured.
-Many times your insurance company is the one that sends your declaration page to the lender, but sometimes it gets mishandled, and you will need to provide a copy.
+The lender is not looking for your insurance ID card, but rather your declarations page.
+The declaration page will verify the vehicle is on the policy, the coverage assigned to it, and show the lender is listed as loss payee and/or additional insured.
+Many times, your insurance company is the one that sends your declaration page to the lender, but sometimes it gets mishandled, and you will need to provide a copy.

-Because it’s meant to be a summary of your coverage, the dec page covers a ton of ground -- but it does leave some things out.
+Because it’s meant to be a summary of your coverage, the declaration page covers a ton of ground—but it does leave some things out.
 You might see that specific extra coverage options, like rental coverage, aren’t listed.
 It might also leave out exactly what’s covered under your policy and when.
 For this information, contact your insurance company.